sjoerdvankreel/firefly-synth/manual.md

 independent monophonic sections (which may overlap in their envelope release section, hence, not "true monophonic").

+## Per-voice random mod sources

+Firefly features 3 random mod sources for each voice.
+These can be selected in the per-voice mod-matrices as "On Note->On Nt Rnd N".
+In this case each mod source will be a static/fixed value determined at the start of each voice.

+These 3 random values can also be used as seed-values for per-voice random LFOs (smooth 2/(free)-static 2).
+When used in this way it essentially allows you to draw a complete new random stream for each voice.
+This is especially useful when playing chords: although each note kicks in at the exact same sample position (assuming host data, not external midi), each of these notes/voices can use 3 entirely different random lfos.
+So 9 streams for a 3-note chord.

 ## Feature overview

 See the parameter reference document for details.